angarsky/diveintopython/learn/file_handling.md

-File handling is one of the fundamental skills that any programmer needs to master to work with data in Python.
-Whether you're reading a file or writing one, being able to manipulate and organize the data stored in it is essential to developing effective applications.
 Python has a variety of built-in functions and libraries that make working with files a breeze, and in this article, we'll explore the different techniques and best practices for handling files in Python.
 Get ready to dive into the world of file handling in Python and learn how to make your code more efficient and effective!

 ## Opening Files

-Opening files in Python is an essential part of programming.
 With Python, you can easily read and write files to the system.
 To read a file in Python, you can use the `open()` function.

-### Reading A File in Python
+### Reading a File in Python

 In Python, you can read a file using the `open()` function.
 The following code example demonstrates how to read a file in Python: